ashutoshbw/ashutoshbw.github.io/content/garden/four-comparison-operators/index.md

 ### Comparing Strings

-`<` operator uses a simple _lexicographic ordering_[_lex_] for comparing string values which can become handy when we know how it works and we don't need any advanced comparison.
+`<` operator uses a simple _lexicographic ordering_[_notes:lex_] for comparing string values which can become handy when we know how it works and we don't need any advanced comparison.

 Let `leftString` and `rightString` are strings and we want to know how JavaScript evaluates the value of the expression `leftString < rightString`.
 Here goes the algorithm: